tamnguyen2189/Drinks_Recipes/README.md

 *Training model*

-Let's initialize the model and train it
+Let's initialize the model and train it:
 ```ruby
 # Train doc2vec model
 model = Doc2Vec(tagged_data, vector_size = 50, window = 2, min_count = 2, epochs = 30)
 ```
 Now, we give a test sentence.
 The infer_vector function returns the vectorized form of test sentence.

-In the end, let's call the most_similar function, which returns top most similar sentences and its indices throughout the document.
+In the end, let's call the most_similar function, which returns topmost similar sentences and their indices throughout the document.

 ```
 # Input test sentence